nyanlinhtike-yc/Retail-Supply-Chain/reports/Preparing Data with Python.md

        'Quantity', 'Discount', 'Profit'],
       dtype='object')*

-We created `State Code` column combining with others to create unique id for each location so that we can establish a relationship between `orders` table and `geographic_locations` table.
+We create `State Code` column combining with others to create unique id for each location so that we can establish a relationship between `orders` table and `geographic_locations` table.

 ```Python
 state_abbr = {